Manhattan Project feed materials program: Brown and orange oxide

 Other brown oxide plants were operated by Linde in Tonawanda, and DuPont in Deepwater, New Jersey, using the process devised by Mallinckrodt, but only Mallinckrodt also shipped orange oxide.
-Production commenced at Deepwater in June 1943, and by 1 January 1947 it had produced 1,970 ST of brown oxide.
+Production commenced at Deepwater in June 1943, and by 1 January 1947 it had produced 1970 ST of brown oxide.
 Much of the Deepwater feed was recovered scrap material.
 This was converted into a uranyl peroxide (UO4) that could be fed into the brown oxide process as if it were black oxide.
 Production commenced at Tonawanda in August 1943 and it produced 300 ST of brown oxide before being closed in early 1944.
 Mallinckrodt was already producing 110 ST of brown oxide per month for the Manhattan Project's requirement for 160 ST and Union Carbide wanted to use the facilities for nickel compounds production for the K-25 (gaseous diffusion) isotope separation project.

 Green salt and uranium hexafluoride

-Green salt (UF4) was required by the process for producing uranium metal.
+Green salt (UF4) was required for the process of producing uranium metal.
 Before the Manhattan District assumed responsibility over procurement, OSRD had made arrangements with DuPont and the Harshaw Chemical Company for the development of new processes to produce green salt and for the production of small quantities.
 The processes that had been used in the past were expensive and complicated, and unsuitable for large-scale production.
 The process they came up with involved heating the brown oxide to a high temperature in an atmosphere of hydrofluoric acid (HF).
-This process was adopted by all plants, the only difference being that Mallinckrodt used graphite boxes and shelves to hold the brown oxide while it was fluoridated in steel retorts at high temperatures, while Harshaw used magnesium and later nickel trays inside steel tubes lined with magnesium.
+This process was adopted by all plants with only minor differences.
 DuPont constructed a pilot plant for the new process in July 1942.
-Once the production plants were operating satisfactorily, no further research and development was contemplated, so there was no further need for the pilot plant.
-It was closed down on 19 October 1943, after it had produced 108 ST of green salt.
-The initial batch of 31 ST cost 2.00 $/lb and the remainder 1.25 $/lb.
+Once the production plants were operating satisfactorily, no further research and development was contemplated, so there was no further need for the pilot plant, and it was closed on 19 October 1943.
 DuPont constructed a full-scale plant, which became operational in February 1943.
 It ran until mid-1944, when production capacity outran the supply of brown oxide.
-Since the green salt the DuPont plant produced at 0.71 $/lb was more expensive than that produced by the other plants, it was closed down.
+Since the green salt the DuPont plant produced was more expensive than that produced by the other plants, it was closed.